davefutyan/davefutyan/README.md

-- I am a software engineer at the University of Geneva.
 - I am the developer of CHEOPSim, the simulator for the CHEOPS space telescope mission, described in the following publication: https://arxiv.org/abs/2001.05587
 - I have set up this github account in order to make the CHEOPSim software publically available